-This density formulation is not already coded in Code_Saturne.
-Instead, you will need to program it in user subroutine 'usphyv' in file 'cs_user_physicalproperties.f90', as described in Sections 2.7 and 6 below.
+This density formulation is not already coded in code_saturne.
+Instead, you will need to program it in user subroutine cs_user_physical_properties.c', as described in Sections 2.7 and 5 below.

 2.3 Geometry

 The cavity is a square of length L = 1.0 (m).